Claim: Article extols the medicinal virtues of honey and cinnamon.

 BAD BREATH: People of South America first thing in the morning gargle with one teaspoon of honey and cinnamon powder mixed in hot water, so their breath stays fresh throughout the day.

-That said, we note that honey and cinnamon (individually and together) have long been touted in folklore and traditional medicine as possessing significant nutritional and health benefits, but how much those supposed benefits have been borne out by modern scientific studies varies quite widely.
+Honey and cinnamon (individually and together) have long been touted in folklore and traditional medicine as possessing significant nutritional and health benefits (even though how much those supposed benefits have been borne out by modern scientific studies varies quite widely).
 The Encyclopedia of Healing Foods notes of cinnamon, for example, that:

 Cinnamon's unique healing abilities come from three basic components in the essential oils found in its bark.
 These oils contain active components called cinnamaldehyde, cinnamyl acetate, and cinnamyl alcohol, plus a wide range of other volatile substances.